kmanoj07/WanderMarker-map/README.md

     <li>Browse the world map/ Globe and find interesting locations</li>
     <li>Click on the map to create a pin and rate/review the location</li>
     <li>See your pinned locations</li>
-    <li>Share your favorite travel destinations with friends and family</li>
 </ul>

 <h1>API Documentation</h1>